I started out my July retrospective with:

 Thoughts on Last Month's Goals

 While I completed more goals than I realized, I failed the ones that were some of the most important.
 Eating healthy and finding a side hobby are two of my resolutions and I continue to brush them to the side.
-The build an app and paint a miniature goals were so one dimensional that they were easy to ignore in lieu of The International, Judgement or Fire Emblem: Three Houses.
+The build an app and paint a miniature goals were so one dimensional that they were easy to ignore in lieu of The International, Judgment or Fire Emblem: Three Houses.

 Instantly failable goals were also my nemeses again this month so I am finally putting my foot down and saying no more.
 Every single one of my goals for September will not be failable until the final day passes.